Why size matters: Saltationism, creativity, and the reign of the DiNOs

 We review both the theory and the data supporting the neo-Darwinian claim that adaptation results from the accumulation of many alleles of small effect.
 The theory supporting this “micromutationist” view is inconclusive.
 Furthermore, the evidence from genetic analysis is mixed: although some adaptations are apparently based on many genes of small effect, others clearly involve major genes.
 Most genetic analyses, moreover, have lacked the power to detect major genes.
 We conclude that, although the neo-Darwinian view of adaptation may be correct, it is not strongly supported by evidence.
 The introduction of molecular approaches may, however, finally allow us to resolve this question.

 Reviewing evidence from the genetic dissection of inter-species differences— exactly the kind of evidence that neo-Darwinians confidently claimed in support of gradualism—, they argued that gradualism was unlikely, and that major effects were likely to be important.
 More interestingly, they concluded from historic evidence that the architects of the Modern Synthesis had not been justified to make the claims they had made originally.
-This 1992 review had a tentative tone that is absent in Orr’s more recent reviews, which describe the “micromutationist” (gradualist) position as “little more than a mathematical convenience” (Orr, 2005; as if to counter-act Orr’s influence, the other author of Orr and Coyne has evolved into Darwin’s bulldog, and is now the go-to guy whenever science reporters need a quotation from a defender of orthodoxy).
+This 1992 review had a tentative tone that is absent in Orr’s more recent reviews, which describe the “micromutationist” (gradualist) position as “little more than a mathematical convenience” (Orr, 2005).

-As a result of such discoveries, we have abandoned the Darwinian position on the underlying issues— how new things come about, and how to study evolution.
+As a result of such discoveries, scientists today have abandoned the Darwinian position on the underlying issues— how new things come about, and how to study evolution.
 The Modern Synthesis argued that, because variation is so abundant in the gene pool, it cancels itself out of the evolutionary equation.
 By contrast, one of the premises of contemporary evo-devo is that Bateson and de Vries were right: to understand innovation, we need to focus on the arrival of the fittest, not merely the survival of the fittest.
-Few evolutionary biologists support the classical position that natural selection is creative.
+Few evolutionary biologists support the classical position that natural selection is creative, which is no longer taught in textbooks.
 This doctrine is rejected explicitly in recent books about molecular evolution (e.g., Nei, Koonin) or evo-devo (e.g., Kirschner and Gerhardt).

 Finally, we are starting to see the required shift in how we carry out research.
 Today, Bateson’s vision of a research program on new variation is being realized, e.g., in the evo-devo focus on candidate mutations, and in growing support for mutation-accumulation experiments (note that the study of new mutations is quite different from the Modern Synthesis focus on standing variation ).